 - First, cut the 2 cakes in half.

 - Put a layer of sugar syrup on each cake half.

 - To layer and stack the cake, put a bit of buttercream on the cake board and put first half cake upside down on the board.

-- To crumb coat the cake, use the palate knife and use a ‘queen wave’ motion with the knife working in an anti-clockwise motion (for a right handed person).
+- To crumb coat the cake, use the palette knife and use a ‘queen wave’ motion with the knife working in an anti-clockwise motion (for a right-handed person).
 You will still see some of the cake through the icing.
 You can set and chill the crumb coat in the fridge for 10 minutes, if you wish.

 - Eyeball the cake and make sure it is evenly covered and can’t see the cake through the icing.